 Just down the street from my office is a great little Indian restaurant that serves a nice, affordable buffet lunch.
-While some days I probably drink enough water with my meal to fill up Lake Michigan because their dishes are usually hotter than a dessert at high noon, I can’t deny my tongue’s dubious longing for their food.
+While some days I probably drink enough water with my meal to fill up Lake Michigan because their dishes are usually hotter than a desert at high noon, I can’t deny my tongue’s dubious longing for their food.
 One of their best dishes is the very well known Chicken Tikka Masla.
 When I decided to make it at home I’d just had it that past week at the restaurant and couldn’t wait, finally, to try my hand at it.
 Luckily, sis blogging partner also loves Indian food, so it was on!

 That goopy, weird looking mess on the very left is the chicken, which I marinated the night before in a mixture of yogurt, some homemade ginger/garlic paste and salt and pepper.
 This is the second Indian meal we’ve made that calls for a yogurt marinade and it consistently makes for really tender meat once cooked.

 That right there, folks, is the ginger/garlic paste, which is simply ginger, garlic cloves and canola oil that’s been pulsed in a mini food prep machine till smooth as possible.
 While the recipe does call for fresh ginger and a darn lot of it – I always buy the ginger that comes in a tube from my grocery store produce section.
 It’s already minced and ready to cook with.
 It works wonderful and has tons of ginger zing.